DataMIL: Selecting Data for Robot Imitation Learning with Datamodels: Experiments

 \emph{Can we scale \method{} to larger and more complex policy classes?}

-\textbf{LIBERO.} We test \method{} on 10 long-horizon tasks from the LIBERO-10 setting, using LIBERO-90 (comprising 4500 human-teleoperated demonstrations) as the prior dataset and selecting 10\% of the data.
+\textbf{LIBERO.} We test \method{} on 10 long-horizon tasks from the LIBERO-10 setting, using LIBERO-90 (comprising 4500 human-teleoperated demonstrations) as the prior dataset and selecting 10\% of the data~(App.~\ref{app:comparison_percent_data} compares other selection \%).
 The complex tasks and the high-dimensional RGB observations in LIBERO demand a powerful policy; we use Octo~\citep{octo_2023}{}, a transformer-based diffusion policy.
-Training Octo is costly, making the ``regression'' datamodel estimator (which requires retraining across many subsets) impractical, and so we employ the metagradient datamodel estimator~(Section~\ref{subsec:method_datamodels}).
+Training Octo is costly, making the regression estimator (which requires retraining across many subsets) impractical, and so we employ the metagradient datamodel estimator~(Sec.~\ref{subsec:method_datamodels}).

 Fig.~\ref{fig:results_libero} compares success rates of policies trained on the data selected by \method{} with the baselines in each of the 10 target tasks.
-The relatively clean structure of LIBERO—single-view, consistent embodiment—makes it favorable for baselines that select via visual similarity (eg. \textbf{STRAP}, \textbf{BR} and \textbf{Flow}).
-However, we observe that their effectiveness varies significantly across tasks, likely due to the task-dependent suitability of each heuristic.
+The relatively clean structure of LIBERO—single-view, single embodiment—makes it favorable for baselines that select via visual similarity (eg. \textbf{STRAP}, \textbf{BR} and \textbf{Flow}).
+However, we observe that their effectiveness varies significantly across tasks, likely due to the task-dependent suitability of each heuristic~(task-wise success rates are provided in the appendix Tab.~\ref{tab:libero_numerical}).
 In contrast, \method{} consistently performs well across all tasks, achieving the highest average performance overall.

 \emph{Can we select data from large heterogeneous datasets in the real world?}